niplabdata/auto-raa-pub/README.md

 This repository is distributed as supplementary material for publication:

-*"Automated reactive accelerated aging for rapid in vitro evaluation of neural implant performance " by Matthew G. Street, Cristin G. Welle, and Pavel A. Takmakov*
+*"Automated reactive accelerated aging for rapid in vitro evaluation of neural implant performance."
+Matthew G. Street, Cristin G. Welle, and Pavel A. Takmakov*

 https://aip.scitation.org/doi/pdf/10.1063/1.5024686
 **open-access pre-publication:**